 Membership to our Chapter allows you to network with other parents/caregivers and to become involved with the Chapter to the extent that you desire.
 You become an advocate for disabled individuals, as well as give our Chapter a greater voice in our own advocacy efforts with the local, State and Federal governments.

-To be a member, you must be 18 years of age or older or must be a blood relative of an individual served by our agency or a resident of Clinton County.
+To be a member, you must be 18 years of age or older, must have an interest in the welfare of individuals with intellectual and developmental disabilities and live in the United States.
 Chapter membership is renewed annually at several different levels, with minimal dues.
 Please consider becoming a member of our Chapter and allowing us to continue with our mission.
 Please note that members can only be a member of one Chapter.

 Please submit payment using PayPal or send check made payable to "Advocacy and Resource Center" and indicate "Membership" in memo section to: